Skip to main content

 All first-year students are required to complete OEB399.

-All courses must be taught by OEB faculty members or be courses in other departments approved by the OEB Graduate Committee.
+All courses must either be taught by OEB faculty members or be approved by the Director of Graduate Studies if offered by another department.
 The grade minimum for graded courses is B-.
-OEB students must maintain a grade point average of at least a B (3.00) each academic year; the grade point average is weighted for each course based on the number of course credits.
+OEB students are required to maintain a minimum annual grade point average of 3.00 (B average).
+The grade point average is weighted by course credits, meaning grades in higher-credit courses have a great effect on the GPA than in lower-credit courses.
 For example, a grade received in a two-credit course proportionally impacts the grade point average compared to a four-credit course.

-Students admitted in 2017 or later are required to have completed four graded, four-credit courses by the end of their second year and a total of six graded, four-credit courses by the end of their third year.
-Students may fulfill up to two of these six total course requirements by teaching unique courses.
-For instance, a student who takes four graded courses and teaches two unique courses during their first three years would fulfill this requirement.
-A student can count a course once as a student and once (but not more than once) as a Teaching Fellow.
+Students are required to have completed four graded, four-credit courses by the end of their second year and a total of six graded, four-credit courses by the end of their third year.
+Up to two of the six required course requirements may be fulfilled by teaching unique courses.
+For instance, a student who takes four graded courses and teaches two unique courses during their first three years would satisfy this requirement.
+A course may count once when taken as a student and once (but not more than once) when taught as a Teaching Fellow.

 Pedagogical Requirements